reckoning-machines/walkforward-backtest/README.md

 Current Status:

 A class wrapper for scikit-learn predict and predict_proba for walk forward backtesting in time series analysis

-Purpose:

-Python library scikit-learn classifiers have predict_proba and predict functions which apply a fitted (trained) model against the input / training dataset

-However, for purposes of time series, running the final trained model back against the full dataset is not "as of" - the final trained model allows for leakage of future knowledge into past results

-Rather, a true time series approach would fit models in series - that is, apply the model up to a certain day, yield a result, store the result, then fit for the next day, and so on

 In an effort to reduce the O, or runtime greediness, of the class, we inherit from multiprocess Process